jundalisay/spblist/content/en/material/principles/intro/chapter-03.md

 To make Physics easier to understand, we classify everything in Existence into three:

 1. Medium
-2. Susbtance
+2. Substance
 3. Quantum

-Substance is the essence of things or identities that we perceive.
+**Substance** is the essence of things or identities that we perceive.

 {{< q a="Descartes" c="Meditations Simplified, Part 3">}}
 I think of myself as a thing that thinks and is not extended.
 I also think of the stone as a thing that is extended and does not think.
 The two conceptions differ enormously.
 But they seem to have the classification ‘substance’ in common.